montaan/montaan/docs/project management/Commit_multiplier.md

 Commits should be made automatically.
 Commit messages should be spoken or generated automatically.

 It's easy to create breaking changes in a minute, so the codebase should be difficult to break.
-This points towards a non-textual editor, where you work with a visual editor, node graph or AST, or some other symbolic syntatically & parse-level correct representation (Also, getting away from text would allow each keystroke encode for a more complete symbol vs verbose syntax.
+This points towards a non-textual editor, where you work with a visual editor, node graph or AST, or some other symbolic syntactically & parse-level correct representation (Also, getting away from text would allow each keystroke encode for a more complete symbol vs verbose syntax.
 Read-time syntax should be auto-generated.)

 Having slow blocking pre-commit tests is going to negatively impact commit rate.
 Tests should be extremely fast and in-editor so that introducing breakage is very difficult.